loverajoel/jstips/README.md

 var items = ['one', 'two', 'three', 'four'];
 items.splice(2, 0, 'hello');
 ```
+I tried run these test in various navigators and os and the results was similar, I hope you try your own test and that these tips will be useful!

 ### Can you help us enrich it?
 Please feel free to send us a PR with your own Javascript tip to be published here.